rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 Demo project for running labs to evaluate Copilot viability

-> Make sure GitHub Copilot is configure and enabled for the current language, just check the status bar on the bottom right corner of VS Code.
+> Make sure GitHub Copilot is configured and enabled for the current language, just check the status bar on the bottom right corner of VS Code.

 ## Exercise 1: First Touch